 - THE OXFORD SYNTHESISER COMPANY -

-The Oscar (or OSCar) was Huggett's attempt to build a sophisticated performance synthesiser with state-of-the-art sounds, yet still at an affordable price.
+The OSCar was Huggett's attempt to build a sophisticated performance synthesiser with state-of-the-art sounds, yet still at an affordable price.
 It was a compact dual oscillator analogue-digital hybrid built into a substantial rubberised casing with a full-size three-octave keyboad.
-I described it at the top of this page as partially analogue because although it has much in common with classic analogue synthesisers and its sounds emerge from analogue circuits it has a control system and additional features that are products of digital technology.
+I described it at the top of this page as largely analogue because although it has much in common with classic analogue synthesisers and its sounds emerge from analogue circuits it has a control system and additional features that are products of digital technology.

 A vital feature of any analogue synth is its filtering and the OSCar is strong in that department.
 Like the Wasp, from which it evolved, it has analogue filtering but with greater flexibility and control.
 There are two 12dB/oct filters which can be linked for a steeper 24dB/oct response or separated for subtler effects.
 They can work as low-pass, high-pass or band-pass (when one is effectively high-pass and the other low).